ADVANCING TRANSFORMATIVE POLICY

 The United Nations and NASA have publicly voiced the critical importance of including Indigenous voices in reaching global climate-related goals.
 Understanding traditional ecological knowledge is vital for solving environmental challenges.
 Ensuring that the first peoples of our land — the Wabanaki — can remain sovereign in their rights to steward their ancestral homelands, practice their culture, and exercise independence within each of their tribal nations is climate justice.

-About the Wabanaki Policy Youth Iniative
+About the Wabanaki Policy Youth Initiative

 WPYI uplifts the next generation of youth leaders in what is now called Maine to take action for Wabanaki studies education and Wabanaki sovereignty.